carlesfernandez/docker-pybombs-gnsssdr/README.md

   - Fedora: `dnf install xorg-xhost`
   - Raspbian: `apt-get install x11-xserver-utils`

-  In the host machine, adjust the permission of the X server host by the following command:
+  Each time you want to use the graphical environment, adjust the permission of the X server in the host by the following command:

       $ xhost +local:root